Matin-python/Digits-Classification-using-Logistic-Regression/README.md

-# Handwritten Digits Classification using Logistic Regression
+# 🔢 Handwritten Digit Recognition (Machine Learning)

 Classifying handwritten digits (0–9) using **Logistic Regression** and the **scikit-learn Digits dataset**.
 This project demonstrates how a machine learning classification algorithm can recognize handwritten numbers and predict custom digit images.

 ## Overview

+This project contains two classification tasks:

+ - Multiclass Classification (digits 0–9)
+ - Binary Classification (digits 0 and 1)

 This project trains a **Logistic Regression** model to recognize handwritten digits from the built-in **Digits dataset** provided by scikit-learn.